Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol composed of smart contracts

 It can be used to issue stablecoins, called agTokens, designed to mirror the value of an asset they are pegged to.

 The protocol consists of several different modules, or sets of smart contracts, from which stablecoins can be issued or minted.
-While Angle launched its first stablecoin agEUR with a single minting module (the Core module) on Ethereum mainnet, a Borrowing module allowing to borrow Angle stablecoins against deposited collateral and a price stability module called Transmuter have then been introduced.
+While Angle launched its first stablecoin agEUR with a single minting module (the Core module - that was wound down in May 2023), a Borrowing module allowing to borrow Angle stablecoins against deposited collateral and a price stability module called Transmuter have then been introduced.